Field Camp Staff

 Dr. Matt Finkenbinder

-Professor McMonagle is an environmental geologist and a Lecturer in the Environmental Engineering and Earth Sciences department.
+Professor McMonagle is an environmental geologist and a Lecturer in the Biology & Earth Systems Science.
 Professor McMonagle’s teaching responsibilities include a Environmental Science and Environmental Health and Physical Geology and Soils laboratory courses.
 Additionally, Professor McMonagle manages the laboratories for the department as well as coordinates earth science events including Earth and Environmental Science Day, Environmental Science Summer Camp and STEM Discovery Day.